hydro-informatics/pythomac/README.md

-# pythomac
+# Pythomac

-Python package with codes to wrap and control Telemac
+A Python package with codes to wrap and control [Telemac](http://www.opentelemac.org/).

+Visit https://pythomac.readthedoc.io to read more.